 The majority of surveys used to be conducted in-person or via telephone or mail.
 While these methods of surveying are still employed, the majority of today’s surveys have gone digital since just about everyone is online these days.
 According to the Pew Research Center, the number of surveys being conducted over the internet has increased dramatically in the last 10 years due to the relatively low cost of conducting web surveys in comparison with other methods.
 For example, the U.S. Census Bureau conducts more than 130 surveys and programs each year, and that’s just one of the largest online surveys.
 Today, companies frequently use email surveys, pop-up surveys, and other forms of questionnaires to collect customer feedback.

 What makes online surveys so popular?
-We’ve put together a list of reasons they’re being heavily utilized, and to be fair, we’ve also included a couple of reasons why another form of surveying may be in your best interest.
+We’ve put together a list of reasons they’re so in demand, and to be fair, we also include a couple of reasons why another form of surveying may be in your best interest.

 The time it takes for someone to complete an online survey is, on average, about two-thirds shorter than that of other research methods.
 Since online surveys are being taken automatically, there’s no need to wait for paper questionnaires to come back or for a phone interviewer to compile their findings.
-With web-based surveys, response time is almost instant.
+In addition, with web-based surveys, response time is almost instant.